 Worm boxes are excellent additions to the garden.
 Vermiculture (the process of using worms to decompose organic food waste) is a method of composting that’s been used for centuries.
-This is a guide on how to build your very own worm box.
+This is a guide on how to build a worm composter.

 This is the final product.
 I didn’t want to paint my worm composter, so I took extra precautions to prevent warping.
 I also used Marine Grad Plywood, a higher grade of plywood made with water-resistant glue.
 If you plan to paint your worm composter, a less heavy-duty design could suffice.